tamara-schmitz/configs-and-dotfiles/raspberrypi/f2fs-from-rpi-official.md

 Mount the Pi SD card on your machine.
 Then rsync the data to your computer

-`mkdir ~/pi-backup && sudo rsync -avx /run/media/user/pi /home/user/pi-backup`
+`mkdir ~/pi-backup && sudo rsync -avxP /run/media/user/pi /home/user/pi-backup`

 ## Reformat as F2FS